CUB Testing Overview

 This will lead to the test being executed three times, once for each argument to GENERATE(...).
 Multiple generators in a test inside the same scope will form the cartesian product of all combinations.
 Please consult the Catch2 documentation for more details.

-CUB_SEED(3) uses a generator expression internally.
+C2H_SEED(3) uses a generator expression internally.

 Type Lists

 Since CUB is a generic library, it’s often required to test CUB algorithms against many types.
-To do so, it’s sufficient to define a type list and provide it to the CUB_TEST macro.
+To do so, it’s sufficient to define a type list and provide it to the C2H_TEST macro.
 This is useful for compile-time parameterization of tests.

 // 0) Define type list